TEST 6: Testing The Ignition Coil's Activation Signal

 Select Volts DC mode on your multimeter.

-Connect the red multimeter test lead to the battery (+) positive terminal.
+Connect the red lead of the multimeter to the battery (+) positive terminal.

 Let's analyze your test result: